guettli/programming-guidelines/README.md

 A good example is [gVisor](https://github.com/google/gvisor) the README starts with "What is gVisor?" and "Why does gVisor exist?"

+### Test your docs

+Keeping your docs in the same git repo like your code makes sense.
+This has the benefit that you have a review and testing process.

+Integrate automated spell checking into the CI process.

 ### Canonical docs

 Look at the question concerning OpenSSH options at the Q+A site [serverfault.com](https://serverfault.com/).